 The same concept holds true with hiring.

 A passive candidate may need several follow-ups before they truly consider your offer.
-Marketing tools can also automatically run campaigns for you through social media or text and nurture candidates or potential candidates with on-brand employer content.
+Marketing tools, such as marketing automation CRMs, can also automatically run campaigns for you through social media or text and nurture candidates or potential candidates with on-brand employer content.